 From the WEMTA Battle of the Books site:

-"The statewide Battle of the Books program is designed to promote a love of reading among our students.
-It encourages students to read a variety of books and remember information about the plots, characters, and settings of the books...
-It is a fun, academic-based competition that has been very successful in school district's throughout the state in encouraging students to read."
+The "Battle of the Books program is designed to promote a love of reading among our students.
+It encourages students to read a variety of books and remember information about the plots, characters, and settings of the books".
+"It is a fun, academic-based competition that has been very successful in school district's throughout the state in encouraging students to read."

-As part of the competition, students will form teams of 3 to 4 and work together to read through the titles chosen for the year in preparation for school-based 'mini-battles' which will be used to determine which team will be entered in the online state competition which is typically held in late February.
-Student teams will keep track of which books they have read on a Google spreadsheet that all teams will have access to.
-The link to this spreadsheet has been emailed to your student so they can access it from home if they login to their district account.
-I am not posting the link here as I don't want the link publicly available.
-(Please remember that student district email accounts are only to be used for educational purposes.)
+Students form teams of 3 to 4 and work together to read the 20 chosen titles for the year.
+Reading may be split up, but teams that work to read all of the titles typically do much better.
+Student teams keep track of the books they have read on a Google spreadsheet.
+A link to this spreadsheet will be emailed to your child.
+Students can access the spreadsheet from home if they login to their district account.
+(Please remember: district email accounts are only to be used for educational purposes.)

 There are several options you can try on Quizlet.
 I would recommend using:

 Fun matching game.
 See how fast you can match the titles with the authors.
-If you pick the wrong match extra time is added.
+If you pick the wrong match, extra time is added.
 See if you can beat your own time!

-Here's a practice Battle that you can do online to get the idea and feel of how the battles will look.
+Here is a practice Battle that you can do online to get the idea and feel of how the battles will look.
 Give it a try and see how you do!